 The STM32-DVM-MTR2K, as a whole unit, is not UL (or similarly) listed, and has not been tested for FCC Part 15 (or other) compliance.
-By using the STM32-DVM-MTR2K, the user agrees to indemnify the WA0EDA Club, the Regents of the K0USY Group, Cortney T. Buffington, N0MJS and other affiliated entities against liability resulting in its use.
+By using the STM32-DVM-MTR2K, the user agrees to indemnify the WA0EDA Club, the Regents of the KOUSY Group, Cortney T. Buffington, NOMJS and other affiliated entities against liability resulting in its use.
+The STM32-DVM-MTR2K is intended for use in experimental and educational environments consistent with the amateur radio service.